DFE-Digital/support-for-early-career-teachers-static/content/teach-first/year-2-how-can-you-develop-pupils-intrinsic-motivation.md

 You'll:

-- attend a training session arranged by your school’s induction tutor (60 minutes)
+- attend a training session arranged by your school's induction tutor (60 minutes)
 - meet your mentor to discuss the training session and plan how to integrate new learning into your teaching (60 minutes)
-- integrate learning from this half term’s 2 training sessions into your teaching
+- integrate learning from this half term's 2 training sessions into your teaching

 ### Induction tutors

 Arrange a training session for the ECT based on their chosen area of focus for the half term.
 This should take the form of an observation or discussion with an expert colleague who exemplifies good practice in that focus area.

-It’s helpful for the ECT’s mentor to attend the session for reference.
+It's helpful for the ECT's mentor to attend the session for reference.

 Duration: 60 minutes.

 ### Mentors

-We recommend attending this week’s training session with an expert colleague for reference.
+We recommend attending this week's training session with an expert colleague for reference.

 Use the materials below to: